CoAP: Echo, Request-Tag, and Token Processing

 satisfy the requirements on the proxy that come from the presence of

-a block option.
+a Block option.

 This is particularly useful to proxies that strive for stateless

-operation as described in [RFC8974] Section 4.
+operations, as described in [RFC8974], Section 4.

 The precise classification of cases in which such a Request-Tag